 On the wynzet's first successful attack, the victim must make a successful saving throw vs. paralyzation (dexterity bonuses apply) or die.
 If the saving throw succeeds, the victim still takes double normal damage from the first Bite attack (2d8 damage).
-Subsequent attacks do normal damage (1d8 for the Bite or 1d3 for the normal bite).
-Habitat/Society: The wynzet usually behaves like the creature it resembles.
-A squirrel-form wynzet behaves like a squirrel, and likewise for a wynzet that has a rabbit-form.

-Ecology: Wynzets are natural creatures augmented by the druids of Robrenn.
+Subsequent attacks do normal damage creatures augmented by the druids of Robrenn.
 A wynzet breeds as the creature it appears to be (squirrel or rabbit), but only about 5% of its offspring will be wynzets.